 The Dual Enrollment Program is authorized under Florida Statutes 1007.235 and 1007.271.
-This program is a cooperative effort between County School Board and State College of Florida, Manatee-Sarasota, and is designed to provide accelerated learning mechanisms for qualified high school students on an individual basis.
+This program is a cooperative effort between Sarasota County School Board and State College of Florida, Manatee-Sarasota (SCF), and is designed to provide accelerated learning mechanisms for qualified high school students on an individual basis.
 The Florida Legislature has defined a variety of options intended to shorten the time necessary to complete the requirements of a high school diploma, postsecondary certificate or degree and broaden the scope of curricular options available for secondary students.

 Through dual enrollment public and home education secondary students may enroll in postsecondary courses creditable toward both high school graduation and a career certificate or an associate or baccalaureate degree.
-There are three curricular avenues for students to participate in early college: dual enrollment (college credit), career dual enrollment and early admission.